FAQ's: Dry NeedlingSep 21, 2021

 Does it hurt?

 Dry needling feels very different than most needles.
 The needles are incredibly thin, which allows for minimal tissue damage on entry.
-When you think about how a needle feels when you get a flu shot or blood drawn for example, they are using much larger needles, so it often feels a little bit sharp during the procedure.
+When you think about how a needle feels when you get a flu shot or blood drawn, for example, they are using much larger needles, so it often feels a little bit sharp during the procedure.
 If you feel a sharp pain during dry needling, you should let your provider know, because that isn’t the goal.
-Your provider should remove the needle and try a different spot that doesn’t get a sharp pain.
+Your provider should remove the needle and try a different spot that doesn’t get sharp pain.
 The expected feeling is an achiness or crampiness while the needle is in.